mbshbn/CarND-LaneLines-P1/README.md

 Another shortcoming could be missled with different signs on the street that are ignored.
 For example the following lines:

-Video 1             |  Video 2
+Example 1             |  Example 2
 :-------------------------:|:-------------------------:
 ![alt text][image2]  |  ![alt text][image3]